See Our Statewide Reach

 In short, Advancing Missouri is central to the mission of the University of Missouri System.

-Please hover over any of the tabs below to learn how the UM System is Advancing Missouri.
+Please hover over any of the tabs below to learn how the UM System provides teaching, research, service and economic development to the state of Missouri.

 Outstanding education is the hallmark of the UM System’s teaching mission to discover, disseminate, preserve and apply knowledge.